Alcohol and Tobacco Tax and Trade Bureau

 The Alcohol and Tobacco Tax and Trade Bureau, statutorily named the Tax and Trade Bureau and frequently shortened to TTB, is a bureau of the United States Department of the Treasury, which regulates and collects taxes on trade and imports of alcohol, tobacco, and firearms within the United States.

+Overview

 TTB was created on January 24, 2003, when the Homeland Security Act of 2002 split the Bureau of Alcohol, Tobacco and Firearms (ATF) into two new organizations with separate functions.
 Specifically, the Act transferred ATF and its law enforcement functions from the Department of the Treasury to the Department of Justice.
 ATF's other functions, dealing with tax collection and regulation of legitimate trade, remained within the Treasury Department and became part of the new TTB.

+Organization

 TTB's Field Operations are organized into five divisions: